prem381/workflow/README.md

         sudo nano action1.yml    # refer the second workflow code from action1.yml file in this repo. sudo nano action2.yml    # refer the third workflow code from action2.yml file in this repo.

-Step 5--> Create master.txt file on master branch.
+Step 5--> Create new_fearure.txt file on master branch.

 Command: